Inada YuMe Massage Chair Review

 • Calf

-As with the roller-based massage, you have the option to adjust the massage intensity via the remote, through three different levels.
+As with the roller-based massage, you have the option to adjust the massage intensity via the remote through three different levels.

-You can also adjust the intensity setting for each body region independently, which is an interesting, though not compelling feature.
+You can also adjust the intensity setting for each body region independently, which is interesting, though not compelling feature.

 Body Stretch Function

-Unfortunately, its implementation is not as solid in this model as it is in many other Inada product offerings.
+Unfortunately, its implementation is not as solid in this model as in many other Inada product offerings.
 Rather than being an independent, highly customizable standalone feature, it is built into one of the pre-programmed massage routines.

 That’s not necessarily a bad thing, but it does mean that you get less flexibility where conducting the stretch is concerned.
 Nonetheless, if you suffer from chronic back pain, this will probably wind up being your favorite feature of the chair.